niplav/site/range_and_forecasting_accuracy.md

 ![Scatterplot with linear regression for Metaculus & PredictionBook question accuracy by range](./img/range_and_forecasting_accuracy/allq.png "Scatterplot with linear regression for Metaculus & PredictionBook question accuracy by range")

-*Scatterplot with linear regression for Metaculus & PredictionBook question accuracy by range*

 The general trend seems to be: questions with a higher range tend to receive forecasts that have a higher accuracy than questions with a lower range.
 In itself, this is already a fascinating finding, and might